 - the “yips”

 Anyone can get a task-specific dystonia like writer's cramp.
-Estimates range from 7 to 69 per million people in the general population.
+Estimates range from in the general population.

 There are two basic types of writer's cramp: simple and dystonic.